tlverse/tlverse-handbook/02-roadmap.md

 ### (5) A measure of uncertainty for the estimate $\hat{\Psi}(P_n)$ {-}

-Since the estimator $\hat{\Psi}$ is a function of the empirical distribution $P_n$, the estimator itself is a random variable with a sampling distribution.
+Since the estimator $\hat{\Psi}$ is a function of the empirical distribution
+$P_n$, the estimator itself is a random variable with a sampling distribution.
 So, if we repeat the experiment of drawing $n$ observations we would every time end up with a different realization of our estimate and our estimator has a sampling distribution.
 The sampling distribution of some estimators can be theoretically validated to be approximately normally distributed by a Central Limit Theorem (CLT).

-A class of __Central Limit Theorems__ (CLTs) are statements regarding the convergence of the __sampling distribution of an estimator__ to a normal distribution.
+A __Central Limit Theorem__ (CLTs) is a statement regarding the convergence of the __sampling distribution of an estimator__ to a normal distribution.
 In general, we will construct estimators whose limit sampling distributions may be shown to be approximately normal distributed as sample size increases.
 For large enough $n$ we have,
 \begin{equation*}
   \hat{\Psi}(P_n) \sim N \left(\Psi(P_0), \frac{\sigma^2}{n}\right),
 \end{equation*}